Middlesex Sevens

 The Middlesex Sevens was a Rugby Sevens tournament held annually at Twickenham stadium in London, England until 2011.
 It was first held in 1926, and started by Dr J.A.
 Russell-Cargill, a London-based Scot.
-The event was held at the end of the rugby union season in May every year for 75 years and moved to August in 2001 due to lack of available stadium dates and players in May.
+The event was held at the end of the rugby union season in May every year for 75 years, but moved to August in 2001 due to lack of available stadium dates and players in May.
 The Middlesex Sevens tournament was last played in 2011, as the new Premiership Rugby 7s Series caused many of the top clubs that previously took part to pull out.